- Collin Swan, Senior Counsel, World Bank Office of Suspension & Debarment (USA)

 Katarzyna Kuźma is head of the team providing services relating to Polish and European public procurement law at the law firm Domański Zakrzewski Palinka.
 She has extensive experience in advising both public and private entities operating in various sectors (including construction and engineering services, environmental protection, pharmaceutical and energy) on projects carried out in the traditional form (public procurement) and those based on partnership structures in the broad meaning of the term (PPP, concessions).
 The advice Katarzyna renders covers all stages of procedures (including representation before the National Appeal Chamber and common courts) and performance of public contracts, including inspections and financial adjustment procedures.
 She actively promotes implementation of compliance systems in the area of public procurement, with special focus on bid rigging.

-- William Kovacic, Professor, George Washington Law School (Washington DC)
+- William Kovacic, Professor, George Washington Law School (USA)

 - Smokin Wanjala, AfDB Sanctions Commissioner, Judge at the Supreme Court of Kenya (Kenya)